hypergraphql/hypergraphql/sources/documentation.md

 Note that each type/field must be mapped to a unique such IRI.
 Intuitively, GraphQL types should be mapped to IRIs representing RDF/OWL classes, while fields to OWL data properties (whenever the values of the field are scalars, e.g., `String`, `Int`, `Boolean`, `ID`) and OWL object properties (whenever the values of the field are IRI resources).

-Furthermore, types and fields in the schema are annotated with the directives of the form:
+Types and fields in the schema are annotated with the directives of the form:
 ```
 @service(id:"dbpedia-sparql")
 ```